Health & Safety Policy — Commercial Waste Bethnal Green

 Training and competence.
 Continuous training is essential for safe commercial waste operations.
 All operatives will receive induction training covering manual handling, PPE use, traffic safety and the specific hazards associated with commercial refuse collection.
 Ongoing refresher training, toolbox talks and competency assessments will ensure staff remain capable of delivering waste management services safely.
 Records of training and certificates will be retained for audit and review.

-Team member completing incident report after a spill Commitment and review.
+A large commercial waste collection truck operated by Commercial Waste Bethnal Green is positioned on a paved street in Bethnal Green, with its blue rear compartment open and filled with an assortment of rubbish bags, cardboard boxes, and miscellaneous waste materials.
+The truck's white cab is situated at the front, with the black wheels and undercarriage clearly visible.
+Two workers, one wearing a blue shirt and jeans and the other in dark clothing, stand near the rear of the truck, inspecting or managing the waste.
+The surrounding environment includes a concrete or asphalt surface with a sandy, fenced-off area in the background, suggesting an industrial or urban setting.
+The scene is well-lit with natural daylight, emphasizing the textures of the waste materials, which vary from soft plastic bags to cardboard and paper.
+This image illustrates a typical rubbish collection process carried out by Commercial Waste Bethnal Green, within the context of urban waste management in East London, aligning with their rubbish removal services and local operational area near the postcode of Bethnal Green.
+Commitment and review.
 The organisation is committed to maintaining a safe working environment for its commercial waste and rubbish services.
 This policy will be reviewed at least annually or sooner following significant changes to operations, legislation or a material safety incident.
 Management will ensure adequate resources are available to implement the policy, promote worker engagement and encourage the reporting of hazards.
 By embedding safety into daily operations, the company aims to minimise harm, protect the public and foster a culture of continual improvement in refuse collection and waste management services.

 Commercial Waste Bethnal Green